 Summary and Benefits:

 Girl Scouts Western Pennsylvania is one of three Girl Scout councils in Pennsylvania.
 We are a 501(c)(3) non-profit organization that supports 27 counties in western Pennsylvania and are an Equal Opportunity Employer.
-Background checks are required.
+Clearances are required.

 Our generous benefit package includes: